 Most parts of Quito are extremely biker unfriendly due to narrow streets, traffic, and aggressive drivers.
 There is a bike path along Amazonas Avenue and some interconnecting paths.
 There has been a movement to make Quito more bicycle friendly, but it still has a long ways to go.

 There are excellent bike shops in Quito, Cumbaya, Guayaquil, Cuenca, Ibarra, Manta, and Ambato, other cities may just have small shops with a very limited supply of parts.
-Tatoo tends to have the best selection of parts.
+Tatoo tends to have the best selection of parts in stock.
 Cikla (Specialized dealer) and My Bike (Trek dealer) also have decent inventories.

 Packing up your bike up at home and bringing it with you on the plane is a simple alternative.
 Bring a strong lock and always leave your bike locked in a secure location.

 Pack wisely and bring plenty of spare parts, including extra tubes and a tire, don’t forget a first-aid kit as you’ll probably be pedaling in remote areas.

 Mountain Biking Competitions